A topic from the subject of Organic Chemistry in Chemistry.

 Conclusion

-NMR spectroscopy is a versatile and powerful technique that has a wide range of applications in chemistry.
-It is a non-destructive technique that can provide detailed information about the structure and dynamics of molecules.
+NMR spectroscopy is a versatile and powerful technique with a wide range of applications in chemistry, biochemistry, and medicine.
+It is a non-destructive technique that can provide detailed information about the structure, dynamics, and interactions of molecules.

 Nuclear Magnetic Resonance (NMR) Spectroscopy